-Shamima Begum travelled to Syria to join IS in 2015 when she was a teenager (image: Getty Images)
+Shamima Begum travelled to Syria with her friends to join IS in 2015 (image: PA)

 The case of Shamima Begum has proved divisive in the UK.

-So who exactly is Shamima Begum, what is she accused of doing - and what happened to the other two schoolgirls who travelled with her to join IS?
+But who exactly is she - and what happened to the other two schoolgirls who travelled with her to join IS?

 Here’s what you need to know.

 Who is Shamima Begum?

 Shamima Begum is a 22-year-old woman from east London who travelled to Syria to join Islamic State when she was a teenager in February 2015.

 At the time, the extremist Islamist group was at the peak of its powers and controlled an area roughly the size of the Republic of Ireland across both Syria and Iraq.

 Ms Begum, who was 15 when she left the UK, and two schoolfriends - Amira Abase (15) and Kadiza Sultana (16) - travelled to the caliphate’s capital, Raqqa.